unepwcmc/ProtectedPlanet/upgrade-plan/backend/CARRYOVER.md

 Verified in both directions: the test fails with the reset commented out.

+**Follow-up (2026-08-20):** the reset is gone, and so is the store.
+This state was never app-wide — every reader/writer is inside the `Map/Index.vue` tree — so it moved to `composables/useMapOverlays.ts` (provide/inject).
+A fresh mount now starts empty by construction, which removes the root cause of both this bug and the §8y one above.

 **Two verification failures of mine on this one, worth recording:**

 1. The headless check in §8y reported `overlayRequests: 1` and I read it as